slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"Scientists generally agree that no theory is one hundred percent correct.
 Thus, the real test of knowledge is not truth, but utility.
 Science gives us power.
 The more useful that power, the better the science."
 -- Yuval Noah Harari*

-> *"The basic trouble, you see, is that people think that «right» and «wrong» are absolute; that everything that isn't perfectly and completely right is totally and equally wrong."
+> *"The basic trouble, you see, is that people think that «right» and «wrong» are absolute; that everything that isn’t perfectly and completely right is totally and equally wrong."
 -- Isaac Asimov*